 The Wall Street Journal compared the price of a chicken burrito from Chipotle Mexican Grill Inc. (NYSE:CMGC) with a nearly identical one made from scratch at home and heated up at work.
 Chipotle’s burrito came in at $6.70 and the homemade version priced out at $3.70.

 Casual sit-down restaurants have taken the biggest hit.
 They include Dine Equity Inc.’s (NYSE:DINC) Applebee’s and Ruby Tuesday.
 These restaurants suffered mostly for the time it takes to sit down, have orders taken and be served.

 Fast casual chains have the time problem beat but not the cost.
-This has led restaurants like Brinker International Inc.’s (NYSE:EATD) Chili’s Grill & Bar and Darden Restaurants Inc.’s (NYSE:DRIC) Olive Garden to offer lunch specials that cost less than a fast food meal.
+This has led restaurants like Brinker International Inc.’s (NYSE:EATC) Chili’s Grill & Bar and Darden Restaurants Inc.’s (NYSE:DRIC) Olive Garden to offer lunch specials that cost less than a fast food meal.
 It’s a tactic that seems to have worked at least for now.